 DON'T GET SCAMMED WITH THREATENING PHONE CALLS IRS will NEVER call threatening you with jail and asking for payment.
 Don't get scammed.
 When you get such a call, conference in 800-CALL-FBI.
 The calls will stop.
 Read about it hereHow to register your Surveillance Cameras?
 Why register?
 By registering, you can help solve crime in SaratogaThe Santa Clara County Sheriff’s Office would like to introduce a great resource website called CrimeReports.com.
 It allows free access to the last six months of reported crimes, including jurisdiction and location.
 CrimeReports.com also hosts a Camera Registration Program.
 This is a great way for the public to take a more active role in helping solve crimes in their community while protecting their own homes.
 By registering the location of your home security cameras, you might assist the Sheriff’s Office in supplying information needed to catch criminals that have burglarized your neighbors.
 Having camera footage of suspects is one of the most valuable tools law enforcement can use to identify criminal suspects.
 Your information is kept secure and never made public.
 You would still own the cameras, and your participation is always voluntary.
 To register your security camera, go to www.CrimeReports.com and click on the “register my camera” link.
 Then select the Santa Clara County Sheriff’s Office as your local law enforcement agency.

-Deterrents - action to take within our neighborhood "No trespassing" or "no soliciting" signs mean no one except police can come onto your property. ◙Important to have a Neighborhood Safety Watch in place –Enforce it.
-Be on your guard. –Reignite the structure at an annual block party ◙ Be an aware neighbor.
+◙Important to have a Neighborhood Safety Watch in place –Enforce it.
+Be on your guard. –Reignite the structure at an annual block party ◙Consider placing cameras at the entrance/egress points of your neighborhood and announce it boldly to all who enter your neighborhood.
+Refer to rishikumar.com/pilot ◙I"No trespassing" or "no soliciting" signs mean no one except police can come onto your property. ◙ Be an aware neighbor.
 If you notice anything suspicious such as people you don't recognize, vehicles you don't recognize, open gates, open doors, open garage doors, open car doors or trunks, unknown persons entering backyards or side gates, call the Sheriff's dispatch. •If your neighborhood agrees to, install security cameras to monitor street intersections that lead into their neighborhood if possible ◙Know your neighbors well, watch out for them and have them watch out for you) –Know what cars they own and the days their pool/home gets serviced ◙Call your neighbors if you see any strange car parked by their home. –Better to err on the side of caution here. ◙If you discover a burglary in progress, call 911, stand back, observe and report.
 If you are calling from a cell phone, you may be directed to CHP so it is better to call your local dispatch directly at (408) 299-3211. ◙ Solicitors etc.: For profit businesses need a city of Saratoga permit.
 Non-profits groups, churches or political campaigns do not..
 There are folks casing our homes and neighborhoods.
 Proactively report them to the Sheriff - there is no need to confront suspicious behavior.
 DO NOT bring strangers into our neighborhood (example Craigslist contacts or recruiting folks from outside Home Depot for your house work.
 If you are getting a general contractor, ensure that they don't employ temp labor.
 "No trespassing" or "no soliciting" signs mean no one except police can come onto your property.
 Scroll down below to see the image of what the city of Saratoga permit looks like

-Deterrents - outside your home ◙Know your neighbors.
-Become their friends, help them, and they will help you.
-Keep an eye on their homes ◙Think Deadbolts at key entry points into your home ◙Lock your fence doors.
+DETERRENTS OUTSIDE YOUR HOME ◙First line of defense is a talking camera/ doorbell at your front door.
+Place cameras all around your home with the ability to monitor remotely ◙ Lock your fence gates.
 Specially secure every single door and window that is backyard facing.
 These are specially vulnerable as the thieves have all the time in the world to try to break them. ◙Protect your phone line, ensure that it cannot be easily snipped.
-Pick an alarm system that is not dependent on the phone line ◙Install a mailbox with a lock to prevent identity thefts ◙Don’t leave anything valuable in your car, whether visible or hidden - That means no laptop bags, smart phones, or GPS systems sitting on your dashboard ◙Install Motion Sensor lights around your home ◙Install security cameras front, specially around the entrance and around your backyard ◙"Beware of dog" sign is another deterrent. ◙Place signs: This home is under video surveillance ◙Do not leave anything outside the home that points to the ethnicity of the family.
+Pick an alarm system that is not dependent on the phone line Know your neighbors.
+Become their friends, help them, and they will help you.
+Keep an eye on their homes ◙Think Deadbolts at key entry points into your home ◙Install a mailbox with a lock to prevent identity thefts ◙Don’t leave anything valuable in your car, whether visible or hidden - That means no laptop bags, smart phones, or GPS systems sitting on your dashboard ◙Install Motion Sensor lights around your home ◙Install security cameras front, specially around the entrance and around your backyard ◙"Beware of dog" sign is another deterrent. ◙Place signs: This home is under video surveillance ◙Do not leave anything outside the home that points to the ethnicity of the family.
 What you leave outside the home, defines your persona, and can turn your home into a potential target.
 Specifically, do not leave anything outside, that looks valuable.
 You don't want to have someone walk over to your front door, and then getting other ideas in the process. ◙ Keep the barriers to entry high.
 Lock your fence doors.
 Specially secure every single door and window that is backyard facing.
 These are specially vulnerable as the thieves have all the time in the world to try to break them.It is also a good idea to have tall 7 feet fence . ◙Do not leave spare keys under doormats, in carport, under pots, etc. If you must have a spare key in the yard, make it really difficult to find ◙Statistically, homes with pet dogs are burglarized less frequently ◙Homes with alarm systems or even signs for alarm systems are less likely to get burglarized ◙Never leave notes on your door such as “Gone shopping.” ◙ Autos: - Don't leave items in plain view, including gps, ipods, bluetooth headsets, purses, briefcases, etc - Don't leave a garage opener visible in your car.
 They will likely smash your window to get access to your garage. - If you are going to be parking the car at a long term parking lot etc., do not leave paperwork or anything with identifying information in the car, that will lead to a break-in while you are vacationing. - Always lock your car.
 So many vehicles in Saratoga are left unlocked overnight - Thieves are lately breaking into cars to steal garage door openers and car registration, then robbing the house while you are away.
 (This is happening at long term parking lots at airports, but even happened at Sacred Heart.
 The recommendation is to put your vehicle registration information in a plastic bag in a compartment in the trunk of your car.)